raml-org/api-modeling-framework/README.md

+IMPORTANT NOTES:
-IMPORTANT NOTE (1/9/2018): This version has been deprecated.
+- 1/9/2018: This version has been deprecated.
 A new implementation is in the works which will replace this one.
 Stay tuned.
+- 7/17/2018: Check-out the new implementation sources [here](https://github.com/aml-org/amf) and the project introduction [here](https://a.ml).

 ***